eduardolopez858/Interpretable-Machine-Learning-Research/README.md

 # Interpretable-Machine-Learning-Research
-Presentations, Papers, implementations on Interpretable Machine Learning
+Presentations, papers, and implementations on Interpretable Machine Learning